Atom-Foundry/AI-Readability/README.md

 ![AI Readability Framework](ai-readability.png)

-*AI Readability™ measures whether AI systems can access, extract, and process business information from a website.*
+AI Readability™ measures whether AI systems can access, extract, and process business information from a website.

 AI Readability™ is the first layer of the AI Commerce Intelligence Framework™.

 Before AI can understand a business, trust a business, or recommend a business, it must first be able to read and extract information from that business.

-## What AI Readability Measures

-AI Readability evaluates whether information can be discovered, crawled, extracted, and processed by AI systems.

-### Core Areas
+## Core Areas

 - Crawlability
 - Structured Data